edgarflorez/rokk3rlabs/README.md

 On the folder rokk3rlabs run the gulp command
 `$ gulp`

+## Production Files
+- Open the folder rokk3rlabs/public.
+NOTE this files should run on a server enviroment, In this case I used MAMP.
+- news.html
+- dashboard.html

 ## Deadline

 The estimated time for this test is four (4) hours